IN

 Income Tax e-Filing — Register as Legal Heir (User Manual)

-What to ask every benefits office (so you get a complete answer)
+What to ask every money / benefits office

 Digital documents: keep one verified copy and share safely